 Further analyses of many EL3 and EH3 chondrites has identified both regolith breccias containing trapped solar rare gases and those which are solar gas-free.
 No regolith breccia or solar rare gases have been found in other E-chondrite petrologic types, supporting the theory that EL3 and EH3 members represent the surface material from separate parent bodies.
 In another study, both Fe- and Zn-isotope compositions are fractionated to different degrees between EL and EH chondritesEL chondrites are heavier than EH chondrites, indicating that they experienced higher volatilization during formation closer to the Sun (Mullane et al., 2005).

+A radically different conclusion about the origins of E chondrites was drawn from studies of trapped noble gases (A. Patzer and L. Schultz, 2002).
+The trapped primordial noble gases found in these meteorites are present as a mixture of specific components, with each component containing a different ratio of 36Ar, 132Xe, and 84Kr.
+One component has "solar" ratios of these noble gases, which is typically found in regolith breccias (~30% of E3 chondrites).
+Another component which is present in both of the enstatite chondrite groups (EH and EL) as well as in ordinary and carbonaceous chondrites is called the "Q" component (formerly known as the planetary or common noble gas component).
+In addition, an unusually Ar-rich component with an elemental composition intermediate between solar and Q ratios has been identified and labeled "subsolar".
+It has been argued that subsolar gas originates from fractionated solar gas that was implanted in chondrule precursors (Okazaki et al., 2010).
+Finally, a component with ratios lower than those in Q was identified and given the name "sub-Q".
 In contrast to ordinary and carbonaceous chondrite groups, these various noble gas components in E chondrites appear to be segregated based on petrologic type instead of genetic (parent body) relationships.
 For example, all E chondrites of petrologic type 46 have both a Q and a subsolar gas component, while all those of type 3 have a Q and a sub-Q component.
 However, these noble gas compositions do not correspond to variations in thermal metamorphism because subsolar gas abundances throughout the range E46 are similar.
-Moreover, since the subsolar component in E46 chondrites is less fractionated than the Q component present in E3 chondrites, the subsolar gas cannot be derived through thermal metamorphism of type 3 chondrites.
-Therefore, these differences in noble gas compositions that exist among E chondrites must have been established at the time of nebular condensation and accretion.
+Moreover, because the subsolar component in E46 chondrites is less fractionated than the Q component present in E3 chondrites, the subsolar gas cannot be derived through thermal metamorphism of type 3 chondrites.
+Therefore, these differences in noble gas compositions among E chondrites must have been established at the time of nebular condensation and accretion.
 The inferred scenario calls for solar-type and Q-type noble gases to be incorporated into separate parent bodies, with a subsequent metamorphic event fractionating these components into subsolar and sub-Q compositions.
 It was concluded by Okazaki et al. (2010) that the sub-Q component was derived from fractionation incurred during terrestrial weathering.

-In addition to those parent body distinctions which can be made through studies of trapped noble gas compositions, other characteristics also suggest an independent nebular origin for the E3 and the E46 chondrites; e.g., O-isotopes, Ni content in kamacite, Si content in metal, and the lack of an anticorrelation between 36Ar and petrologic type (Hopp et al., 2014 and references therein).
+In addition to those parent body distinctions that can be made through studies of trapped noble gas compositions, other characteristics also suggest an independent nebular origin for the E3 and the E46 chondrites; e.g., O-isotopes, Ni content in kamacite, Si content in metal, and the lack of an anticorrelation between 36Ar and petrologic type (Hopp et al., 2014 and references therein).
 These characteristics, along with the trapped noble gas data, are consistent with a separate formation of E3 and E46 chondrites on separate parent bodies.
 This scenario would be a radical departure from the commonly cited onion-skin model which serves as the basis for petrologic type divisions in other chondrite groups.

 Piani et al. (2009) employed multiple techniques to study the insoluble organic matter (IOM) component of Sah 97096, located primarily within matrix material surrounding chondrules and in opaque nodules.
 They identified only a small number of aromatic compounds, including benzene and naphthalene, compared to the wide diversity of both aromatic and aliphatic compounds present in CI and CM carbonaceous chondrites.
 Many differences exist between IOM in primitive carbonaceous chondrites compared to Sah 97096, including a low abundance of IOM compounds in Sah 97096, and these can be attributed to the higher temperature conditions experienced by Sah 97096 prior to accretion or during parent body metamorphism.